"If

 crew on mornings after money had been short but never when it balanced!

-But our prize for audacity went to a worker who openly boasted
+But first prize for audacity went to a worker who openly boasted

 shed stolen well over $1000 before being fired - then applied to be rehired at